-In spite of the challenges presented by the uncertain economy and markets, our portfolio was 85% and 88% leased as of June 30, 2013 and December 31, 2012, respectively.
-Our management closely monitors the portfolio's lease expirations, which for the period from July 1, 2013 through December 31, 2013, and for each of the years ended December 31, 2014 through December 31, 2017, are expected to approximate 4%, 5.1%, 8.2%, 6.9% and 9.4%, respectively, of leasable square feet.
+Our portfolio was 85% and 88% leased as of September 30, 2013 and December 31, 2012, respectively.
+The reduction in our percentage leased is due to the sale of our highly-leased assets in 2013.
+Our management closely monitors the portfolio's lease expirations, which for the period from October 1, 2013 through December 31, 2013, and for each of the years ended December 31, 2014 through December 31, 2017, are expected to approximate 3.4%, 5.5%, 8.8%, 6.9% and 9.6%, respectively, of leasable square feet.
 We believe this level of expirations is manageable, and we will remain focused on filling tenant vacancies with high-quality tenants in each of the markets in which we operate.
-Although we continue to lease our properties to a diverse tenant base over a variety of industries, our portfolio is approximately 18% leased to approximately 99 companies in the legal industry, approximately 12% leased to over 126 companies in the financial and insurance industries, approximately 12% leased to approximately 41 companies in the manufacturing industry and approximately 12% leased to approximately 65 companies in the information technology industry.
+Although we continue to lease our properties to a diverse tenant base over a variety of industries, our portfolio is approximately 20% leased to approximately 99 companies in the legal industry, approximately 13% leased to over 125 companies in the financial and insurance industries, approximately 10% leased to approximately 10% leased to approximately 40 companies in the manufacturing industry.